Book description

 About the Author

-JayJay D. Segbefia was born in May 1982 during the reign of terror of Ghana’s Provisional National Defense Council, and is West Africa’s leading outdoor adventure operative.
-He runs a lacustrine, mountaineering and outdoor adventure guiding company in his home country.
-He is a Mandela Washington Fellow and trained as a journalist at the Ghana Institute of Journalism.
+JayJay D. Segbefia was born in May 1982 during the reign of terror of Ghana’s Provisional National Defence Council.
+He is West Africa’s leading outdoor adventure operative.
+He leads a lacustrine, mountaineering and outdoor adventure guiding company in his home country.
+He is also a Mandela Washington Fellow and trained as a journalist at the undergraduate level at the Ghana Institute of Journalism (now called the University of Media, Arts and Communication), hence his love of writing.